Longest Coastline in India: 9 Coastline from Gujarat to Goa

 Tamil Nadu: 2nd Longest Coastline in India

-Located in the Coastal Andhra region, Andhra Pradesh is the third largest coastal state in India.
+Located in the Coastal Andhra region, Tamil Nadu is the Second longest coastline in India.
 This coastline, which stretches 973 km, runs along the Coromandel Coast between the Eastern Ghats and the Bay of Bengal.
 Because of the Krishna River, the Godavari Delta, and the Penna River, this coastline has abundant agricultural land.
 Twelve significant ports are along this coastline.

 Andra Pradesh: 3rd Longest Coastline in India